FreeMarketamilitia/passify-pro/.github/ISSUE_TEMPLATE-contribution-guidelines.md

 ---
-name: " Contribution Guidelines"
+name: "Contribution Guidelines"
-about: Describe this issue template's purpose here.
+about: "Provide guidelines for contributing to this project."
-title: ''
+title: 'Contribution Guidelines'
-labels: ''
+labels: 'documentation'
 assignees: ''

 ---